-The Audio Loudness Session display is available when Option LOUD and Option AUD are installed.
-This display allows you to view an audio loudness chart and the values associated with audio loudness measurements.
+The Audio Loudness Session display allows you to view an audio loudness chart and values associated with audio loudness measurements.
 This instrument maintains a running audio loudness session.
-(See Figure 32.)
+(See Figure 38.)

-Figure 32: Audio Loudness Session display
+Figure 38: Audio Loudness Session display

 Configuring loudness parameters from the configuration menu.
 From the Loudness Settings menu in the CONFIG button menu, you can set the parameters that affect loudness measurements.
 For example, the Loudness Filter/Measure selection controls which of three weighting filters are applied to the audio loudness measurement.
 It is used by the loudness algorithm to calculate the audio loudness.